paul-hammant/tbd/content/vcs-choices/index.md

 fact that source files are read-only.
 Because the Perforce (p4) client having to involve the server for the flipping of read only bits in respect of editing source files, it requires a permanent connection to the server.

-Unlike Git, Perforce isn't ordinarily able to **locally** show history of the files within it.
+Unlike Git, Perforce is not ordinarily able to **locally** show history of the files within it.
 It needs that server connection again.

 Perforce allows branches to be setup at any sub-directory not just the root one.
 It also allows read and/or write